pranavbhatnagarr/superdrafts/README.md

 4. They open it, type a name, hit **Join**.
 The sale starts once everyone's seated.

-## Trying it locally first

-Any static file server works, since there's no build step:
+## Local tooling

+Two small scripts live at the repo root, outside `site/`, for you to use — neither one ships to players:

 ```
-npx serve .
+npm install
+node dev-server.mjs      # serves site/ locally so you can look at it yourself
+node build_lines.mjs     # regenerates characters' taunt/reply/falling dialogue
 ```

-or just open `index.html` directly in a browser.
-Either way, a friend on another machine can't reach it — this is only for looking at it yourself.
+A friend on another machine can't reach `dev-server.mjs`'s address — it's only for previewing your own changes before you push.